-Why Study ASL/English Interpreting at Mount Aloysius College?
+Why Study American Sign Language/English Interpreting at Mount Aloysius College?

-The American Sign Language/English Interpreting program at Mount Aloysius College is more than just a major: students learn how to effectively and seamlessly communicate within two different cultures and languages.
-In addition to an effective learning environment in small classes, the program offers unique educational opportunities such as
+The American Sign Language/English Interpreting program at Mount Aloysius College is more than a major.
+Students learn how to effectively and seamlessly communicate within two different cultures and languages.
+In addition to an effective learning environment with small classes, the program offers unique educational opportunities such as:

 - Interactive ASL computer labs

 - Monthly social gatherings with members of the region’s Deaf community

 - Weekly lunches with the Deaf community

 American Sign Language/English interpreters provide communication access and cultural mediation to Deaf, Hard-of-Hearing, and hearing clients.
 They work in a variety of settings, such as business meetings, appointments, court appearances, and speeches.
 Interpreters can also use technology to provide services to remote locations.